 There’s no need to buy something in advance at home.
 You can pick up disposable air pollution masks in any pharmacy, convenience store or Daiso in Korea for less than a few thousand won.
 Look out for ones labeled KF94.
 This is the Korean equivalent of an N95 mask.

-There’s 1 major national public holiday in South Korea in March: Independence Movement Day is on Friday, March 1st, 2024.
+There’s 1 major national public holiday in South Korea in March: Independence Movement Day is on Sunday, March 1st, 2026.
+Since it falls on a Sunday, the following Monday has been designated as the alternative holiday date for all Koreans.

 This is a holiday for most Koreans, but that doesn’t mean you’ll have trouble finding things to do.
 Almost all tourist sites, restaurants, and attractions will be open to the public.

-In past years, special events to commemorate this important day in Korean history have taken place at the Bosingak Bell, Sejong Centre, and Gwanghwamun Square, so keep your eyes open for those.
+In past years, special events to commemorate this important day in Korean history have taken place at the Seodaemun Prison History Hall, the Bosingak Bell, Sejong Centre, and Gwanghwamun Square, so keep your eyes open for those.

 Independence Movement Day